A 4% withdrawal rate for American retirement spending, derived from a discrete-time model of stochastic returns on assets and their sample moments: Historical performance of the formulae's recommendations

 Moving from 60/40 portfolios to all-equities portfolios, the formulae unsurprisingly suggest a higher consumption rate ($c/W = 0.492\%$ instead of $c/W = 0.444\%$) in the absence of leverage.
 Despite this higher consumption rate the median retirement ends at 48\% of its initial $W$, although, again, that the formulae work on average does not mean that every retirement would have succeeded: 46\% of the simulated retirement trajectories fall below zero.

-As for the 60/40 portfolio, levering the all-equities portfolio would have allowed notably higher consumption, and improved returns would have more than compensated for that higher consumption.
+Like the 60/40 portfolio, levering the all-equities portfolio would have allowed notably higher consumption, and improved returns would have more than compensated for that higher consumption.
 None of the $l = 1.65$ trajectories, and only 5\% of the $l = 2.40$ trajectories, exhaust the portfolio's initial margin.

 Finally, the all-bonds portfolios.
 Without leverage, the second-order formulae suggest a first-month $c/W$ of only 0.312\%, leading to bankruptcy in 65\% of simulated histories.
 That is high enough (notably higher than the 50\% one might expect) to give a little pause.
 Similarly, the failure rates with leverage are higher than the failure rates for levered majority-equities portfolios.
 Interestingly, however, when the all-bonds portfolios are levered, the retirement failures all cluster near the end of retirement, 318--353 months into the intended 360-month retirement, an encouraging outcome for formulae built on the assumption of retirement wealth being completely spent down at the end of retirement.
 The failure rates, moreover, are again low under leverage: only 5\% when $l = 3.14$ and 19\% when $l = 2.33$.